 Water Tank Installation

-by Guest on Oct 23, 2010
+by Guest Post on Oct 23, 2010

 If you go and just ask them that you are considering water tank installation and ask them what you can and cannot do then that immediately puts in their minds that you do not know anything.
 I have found that it is best to go and present them with what you want to do, complete with diagrams.
 They then have to tell you what you cannot do in your diagrams.
 Whenever they say, "you cannot do that" always ask them "Why".
 There are a lot of tank placement scenarios but the most common is either along the side of the house or if it is a large round tank down in the corner of your block.
-There are several scenarios shown in posts on my blog which will give you a good idea what sort of diagram you need to construct to present to your local authority.
-This is important because you may have a flat block a upwards sloping block or a downwards sloping block.
+There are several scenarios shown in posts on my blog which will give you a good idea of what sort of diagram you need to construct to present to your local authority.
+This is important because you may have a flat block an upwards sloping block or a downwards sloping block.

 Before we discuss tank placement scenarios I should mention that I am not a plumber and all the ideas that are portrayed are practical ideas and should be presented as such when approaching tank installation suppliers.

 We must also consider that there are plumbers and there are plumbers.
 The plumbing industry is not one that has a particularly good public face.
 We, having moved and improved a lot of houses have come across good and bad plumbers.
 We have come across plumbers who just want to do a standard job and any variance is a pain in the butt to them even though what you want to do is perfectly legal and according to all the plumbing regulations.